 What is a Kugelplex?

-Kugelplex is the West Coast's most rockin’-est purveyor of klezmer and old-world party music.
+Kugelplex is the West Coast's rockin’-est purveyor of klezmer and old-world music.
 Formed in 2001, the group plays wild, soulful dance music at concerts, festivals and jewish lifecycle events throughout the United States.
-We’ve performed with Joan Baez, the Oakland Symphony, the Oakland Interfaith Gospel Choir and Frank London, Linda Tillery, Jewlia Eisenberg, Nils Frykdahl, Kitka, Rumen Shopov, and many other great artists.
+We’ve performed with Joan Baez, the Oakland Symphony, the Oakland Interfaith Gospel Choir and Frank London, Linda Tillery, Jewlia Eisenberg, Nils Frykdahl, Kitka, Rumen Shopov, and other greats.

-Kugelplex has received awards from the Zellerbach Family Foundation and San Francisco Friends of Chamber Music, and was klezmer-band-in-residence with the Oakland Symphony for 10 years.
+Kugelplex has received awards from the Zellerbach Family Foundation and San Francisco Friends of Chamber Music, and has been klezmer-band-in-residence with the Oakland Symphony for over a decade.

 The ensemble features an all-star cast of Bay Area virtuoso musicians.
 Everyone in the ensemble tours internationally, performs/records with a wide range of bands, and then comes together as Kugelplex to play this music that we so deeply love.
 It is our mission to keep this old-world klezmer tradition thriving into the 21st century and beyond...